 WHERE TO START IN YOUR SOUTHEAST ASIA ROUTE

 A lot of backpackers start in Bangkok, Thailand.
 This is mostly because there are flights directly from Europe (UK, Germany, Spain, Italy, Norway, Finland, and Poland.
 If your budget permits, fly to the country where you really want to start.

-Another reason why backpackers start in Thailand is because, there are thousands of travellers here and they have been coming to Thailand for more than a decade now.
-This makes Thailand a great hub; meet travel companions, there are locals who speak English, there are parties everywhere, Thai food is almost everyone's favourite, and it has beautiful and stunning beaches that even someone who doesn't like the beach that much will say "wow!".
+Another reason why backpackers start in Thailand is that, there are thousands of travellers here and they have been coming to Thailand for more than a decade now.
+This makes Thailand a great hub; meet travel companions, there are locals who speak English, there are parties everywhere, Thai food is almost everyone’s favourite, and it has beautiful and stunning beaches that even someone who doesn’t like the beach that much will say “wow!”.

 Have you heard about the Banana Pancake Trail?
 This trail doesn’t really have a definite route, this is also known as the Southeast Asia trail.
 But most travellers will describe Banana Pancake Trail starts in Thailand, then Laos, Vietnam, Cambodia, then back to Thailand – from here, you can decide if you want to go to cross the land border to Myanmar or Malaysia, or fly to the Philippines or Indonesia or Singapore.

 I personally started in Vietnam, then to Thailand, then Myanmar, back to Vietnam, then Laos, then Vietnam again – I don’t really have a trail as you see.